AnotherDaniel/servocontrol/README.md

 - mechanism for ramp-up and slow-down of servo actuation when driving to new position
 - servo position range abstraction (can use raw setpoint or 0-100 position range)
 - pre-defined robot arm positions

+---

+## ToDos

+- make ramp-up/-down timings configurable (per servo)
+- add armcontrol class, to unify entire-robot control ans positioning
+- include threading in armcontrol, so that multiple servos can be actuated in parallel